medaymenTN/ts-express-jwt-rest-api/README.md

 -   under your project directory execute this command

 ```
-$ docker-compose up --build
+$ bash ./scripts/script-dev.sh
 ```

--   Docker image will run the project in development enviroment
+Docker image will run the project in development enviroment

 -   Run node js using nodemon